opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

 !![](../../assets/images/qfc_offline_packager.png,700px)

 !!! note
-    This configuration must be set in the Settings section of each project in [QFieldCloud](https://app.qfield.cloud/).
+    This configuration must be set in the Settings page of each project in [QFieldCloud](https://app.qfield.cloud/).

 ## Field device